zhaoyul/aposd-vs-clean-code/README.md

 get you to a good design sooner.
 It is possible to produce equally good designs with TDD; it's just harder and requires a lot more discipline.

+>>I moved all of your comments down here so they don't interrupt my train of thought.
+You may need to rework them to reflect their new position.
+Delete this comment after reading.

+>**UB:** I haven't found this to be true.
+We write code one line at a time.
+That's immensely tactical and yet does not discourage design.
+So why would one test at a time discourage it?
+Wouldn't it be nice to know that the line you just wrote actually does what you thought it would do?
+That's the advantage of the test.
+There is nothing about TDD that stops you from thinking.

+>**UB:** If you familiarize yourself with the literature on TDD, you'll find that putting off refactoring is strongly discouraged.
+While thinking about design is strongly encouraged.

+>**UB:** Again, once you learn more about TDD, the more you will realize that refactoring and design are an integral part of the discipline.

+>**UB:** We all write bad code at the start.
+The discipline of TDD gives us the opportunity and the safety to continuously clean it.
+Design insights arise from those kinds of cleaning activities.
+The discipline of refactoring allows bad designs to be transformed, one step at a time, into better designs.

+>**UB:** Only a developer who has not studied TDD would ever behave that way.

+>**UB:**The fears that you have expressed simply do not materialize in my, rather long experience, with the discipline.

 >**UB:** It's not clear to me why the act of writing tests late is a better design choice.
 There's nothing in TDD that prevents me from thinking through a design, long before I write the very first tested code.

+**JOHN:**

+>The comments below are my based on what I think your revised comments above will say; I'll revise them based on what you actually say.
+Please collect all of your responses to my comments at the end, so they don't interrupt the flow of my thoughts.

+First, a couple of your arguments are so silly that I don't feel the need to rebut them:
+* Since everyone starts out by writing imperfect code, it's OK that TDD forces people write a *lot* of bad code.
+* Since I can only be typing one line of code at a time, all development must fundamentally be tactical.
+>Do you really want to keep these arguments?
+I think you have better arguments than these.

+You say there is nothing about TDD that stops developers from thinking ahead about design.
+This is only partly true.
+Under TDD I can think ahead, but I can't actually write my ideas down in the form of code, since that would violate TDD Rule 1.
+This is a significant discouragement.

+You claim that "thinking about design is strongly encouraged" in TDD, but I haven't seen this in your discussions of TDD.
+I watched your video example of using TDD for computing bowling scores, and design is never even mentioned after the first minute or two (ironically, one of the conclusions of this example is that the brief initial design turned out to be useless).
+There is no suggestion of thinking ahead in the video;
+it's all about cleaning up messes after the fact.
+In all of the TDD materials you have shown me, I have not seen any warnings about the dangers of becoming so tactical with TDD that design never occurs (perhaps you don't even view this as a serious risk?).

+As I was watching your TDD video for the second time, you said something that jumped out at me:
+  >Humans consider things that come first to be important and things that come at the end to be less important and somehow optional; that's why they are at the end, so we can leave them out if we have to.

+This captures perfectly my concern about TDD.
+It insists that tests must come first, and design, if it happens at all, comes at the end, after code is working.
+I believe that good design is the most important thing, so it must be the top priority.
+I don't consider tests optional, but delaying them is safer than delaying design.
+Writing tests isn't particularly difficult; the most important thing is having the discipline to do it.
+Getting a good design is really hard, even if you are very disciplined;
+that's why it needs to be the center of attention.

+You ask why writing tests late is a better design choice.
+The benefit of the bundled approach doesn't come from writing tests later;
+it comes from doing design sooner.
+Writing tests (a bit) later is a consequence of this choice.
+The tests are still written pretty early-on with the bundled approach, so I don't think the delay causes significant problems.

+You claim that the problems I worry about with TDD simply don't happen in practice.
+Unfortunately I have heard contrary claims from senior developers that I trust.
+They complain about horrible code produced by TDD-based teams, and they believe that the problems were caused by TDD.
+Of course horrible code can be produced with any design approach.
+And maybe those teams didn't implement TDD properly, or maybe those cases were outliers.
+But the problems reported to me line up exactly with what I would expect to happen, given the tactical nature of TDD.

+You ask me to trust your extensive experience with TDD, and I admit that I have no personal experience with TDD.
+On the other hand, I have a lot of experience with tactical programming, and I know that it rarely ends well.
+TDD is one of the most extreme forms of tactical programming I've encountered.
+In general, if "making it work" is the #1 prority, instead of "develop a clean design", code turns to spaghetti.
+I don't see enough safeguards in your approach to TDD to prevent the disaster scenarios; I don't even see a clear recognition of the risk.

+Overall, TDD is in a bad place on the risk-reward spectrum.
+In comparison to the bundling approch, the downside risks for poor code quality in TDD are huge, and I don't see enough upside reward (if any) to compensate.

+**UB:**

+*Your response goes here.*

+**JOHN:**

 Now let me ask you a couple of questions.